Buying life insurance as a cancer patient presents several challenges.

 Are you applying for life insurance after cancer, the type of cancer you had is incredibly important.
 Serious cancers like leukemia could be uninsurable whereas mild forms like non-melanoma skin cancer could have no impact on your classification.

 To get the best possible rating, it helps to wait at least five years since your last cancer treatment before applying.
 Insurance companies want to see this long break to make sure new problems don’t come up.
-From there, your quote depends on a variety of factors.
-While each insurance company, such as Banner Life or MetLife, have outlines for, we can estimate (to a degree) on what you can expect.

 - Preferred Plus: Possible but unlikely for applicants that only had non-melanoma skin cancer.
-Cancer treatment must have ended at least 5 years ago and applicant must be in perfect health otherwise.
+Cancer treatment must have ended at least 5 years ago and the applicant must be in perfect health otherwise.

 - Preferred: Also possible for applicants that only had non-melanoma skin cancer.
-Cancer treatment must have ended at least 5 years ago and applicant must be in very good health.
+Cancer treatment must have ended at least 5 years ago and the applicant must be in very good health.
 Standards are a bit easier than Preferred Plus.

-- Table Rating (substandard): Most cancer patients fit in here, except applicants with non-melanoma skin cancer.
+- Table Rating (Substandard): Most cancer patients fit in here, except applicants with non-melanoma skin cancer.
 Table rating will depend on the applicant’s health at the time of application, the severity of the illness, and the applicant’s family history of cancer.

-- Declines: Most applicants that haven’t been cancer free for 5 years.
+- Declines: Most applicants that haven’t been cancer-free for 5 years.
 Insurance companies also tend to decline applicants that had more serious forms of cancer like leukemia, colon cancer, or a cancer that metastasized.

 Life Insurance Case Studies for Cancer Patients